Hansade2005/pixel-pilot/templates/social-media-announcements.md

 "Hey everyone! 🚀 Big announcement!"

-[Show Pixel Pilot logo and interface]
+[Show PiPilot logo and interface]

-"I'm excited to launch Pixel Pilot - the AI platform that lets you build apps by just chatting!"
+"I'm excited to launch PiPilot - the AI platform that lets you build apps by just chatting!"

 [Demo showing someone describing an app and it building itself]